Teaching That Gives Back: Transforming Higher Education Through Service-Learning

 Description

-This course seeks to provide faculty members with a comprehensive understanding of service-learning (SL) as a transformative educational approach, equipping participants to design impactful interdisciplinary projects in higher education contexts.
+This course aims to provide faculty members with a comprehensive understanding of Service-Learning (SL) as a transformative educational approach, equipping participants with the tools to design impactful interdisciplinary projects within higher education context.

-The course will help attendees understand the fundamentals of SL along with its key challenges and benefits.
-Learning will be reinforced through hands-on activities, and participants will reflect on their progress using a personal learning log.
+The course will help participants understand the fundamentals of SL, as well as its main challenges and benefits.
+Learning will be reinforced through hands-on activities, while participants will reflect on their progress through a personal learning log.

-To highlight the cross-cutting nature of SL, the program includes talks and round tables featuring instructors, students, and third-sector organizations who will share experiences rooted in different academic fields.
+To highlight the cross-disciplinary nature of SL, the programme includes talks and round-table discussions featuring instructors, students, and third-sector organisations who will share experiences from different academic fields.

 Prerequisites: